Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/migrate_vmware_to_hpc_with_veeam/guide.en-gb.md

 ### 14. Confirm permanent failover

-- To make the replica VM your new production VM, open the Veeam Console and navigate to the **Home** view.
+- To make the replica VM your new production VM, open the Veeam Console and navigate to the `Home`{.action} view.
-- Click on **Replicas**{.action} in the inventory pane and find the replica VM you want to finalize.
+- Click on `Replicas`{.action} in the inventory pane and find the replica VM you want to finalize.
-- Right-click the VM and select **Permanent Failover**{.action} from the menu.
+- Right-click the VM and select `Permanent Failover`{.action} from the menu.
 - Confirm the action when prompted.

 Once done, Veeam will remove the original VM from replication jobs and adjust the settings so the replica VM becomes the primary one.